Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Managing stress

-Most brokers (91%) feel confident at recognising the signs of poor mental health, the survey found.
+Most brokers (91%) feel confident in recognising the signs of poor mental health, the survey found.
 The majority (94% +2% vs 2023) believe they have the tools and techniques to deal with everyday stresses.
 Very few (3% -13% vs 2023) have sought support from a health professional about their mental health.

 In a positive sign, a record number of brokers (79% +8% vs 2023) said they felt comfortable reporting their mental health issues to their line manager, with most managers (83%) taking action as a result.